Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ADBTXxQnDL4.md

 # [October 6th, 2020 Livestream](../2020-10-06.md)
 ## Q&A: Any plans to bring Satisfactory to Linux?
 https://www.youtube.com/watch?v=ADBTXxQnDL4
-This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: Does Satisfactory run on Linux?](./yt-JjyzyUK5tj8.md) [https://www.youtube.com/watch?v=JjyzyUK5tj8](https://www.youtube.com/watch?v=JjyzyUK5tj8)
+This question was possibly duplicated with a more recent answer: [May 17th, 2022 Livestream Q&A: When will Satisfactory be available for Linux?](./yt-d5DUng9zgwM.md) [https://www.youtube.com/watch?v=d5DUng9zgwM](https://www.youtube.com/watch?v=d5DUng9zgwM)

 ### Topics